CodingIsaac/cybersecurity_fundamentals/securityDomains.md

 should always prepare and do all it takes to prevent it. <br>

 In this article, we will answer key questions to help understand the CISSP (Certified Information Systems Security Professional) framework:
 What is CISSP?
-What are the eight CISSP Security Domains?
-And most importantly, how do these domains create tangible value for businesses in their fight against cyber threats?
+What are the 8 CISSP Security Domains?
+And most importantly, how do these domains can help businesses in their fight against cyber threats?

-We will highlight each of the eight CISSP Security Domains and demonstrate how they act as core pillars of protection, ensuring your organization stays resilient no matter the threat.
-Using real-life examples, we will draw connections between these domains and the chaos that can happen when they are neglected.
-You will also discover actionable checks to implement within each domain, turning these theoretical concepts into practical safeguards.
+The article will highlight each of the eight CISSP Security Domains and demonstrate how they act as core pillars of protection, ensuring your organization stays resilient no matter the threat.
+Using real-life examples, draw necessary connections between these domains and the chaos that may occur when they are neglected.

 Kindly take note that these domains are more than just boxes to check—they form a comprehensive shield that fortifies your organization against cybercriminals’ most sophisticated tactics.